hadrien-psydk/dkalc/README.md

 # dkalc

-dkalc is Linux simple calculator with programming like syntax and auto-evaluation.
+dkalc is a Linux simple calculator with programming like syntax and auto-evaluation.